luyadev/luya/docs/guide/app-block-types.md

 ## Block injectors

-A very common scenario is to collect data from an active record model, display the items and select them (e.g. via select or checkbox) and then access the selected model rows via `extraVars`.
+A very common scenario is to collect data from an ActiveRecord model, display the items and select them (e.g. via select or checkbox) and then access the selected model rows via `extraVars`.
 To achieve this a lot of code is required inside your blocks, which is good to understand what and why things happens, but if you need to get results quickly injectors are going to help you manage this kind of tasks.

 Injectors can, as the name already says, inject data into your `config()` method and assign custom data to `extraVars()`.